 On a quarterly basis, and more frequently if indicators exist, we evaluate the collectability of our loans receivable.
 Our evaluation of collectability involves judgment, estimates, and a review of the ability of the borrower to make principal and interest payments, the underlying collateral and the borrowers' business models and future operations in accordance with Accounting Standards Codification ("ASC") 450-20, Contingencies-Loss Contingencies, and ASC 310-10, Receivables.
-For the three months ended March 31, 2019 and 2018, there was \$57,000 and \$0, respectively, of impairment recognized on our loans receivable.
+For the three and six months ended June 30, 2019, we recorded \$1,000 and \$58,000, respectively, of impairment on our loans receivable.
+For the three and six months ended June 30, 2019, we recorded \$1,000 and \$58,000, respectively, of impairment on our loans receivable.
+For the three and six months ended June 30, 2018, we recorded no impairment on our loans receivable.
 We establish a general loan loss reserve when available information indicates that it is probable a loss has occurred based on the carrying value of the portfolio and the amount of the loss can be reasonably estimated.
 Significant judgment is required in determining the general loan loss reserve, including estimates of the likelihood of default and the estimated fair value of the collateral.
 The general loan loss reserve includes those loans, which may have negative characteristics which have not yet become known to us.
 In addition to the reserves established on loans not considered impaired that have been evaluated under a specific evaluation, we establish the general loan loss reserve using a consistent methodology to determine a loss percentage to be applied to loan balances.
 These loss percentages are based on many factors, primarily cumulative and recent loss history and general economic conditions.